-The test provided by the Nebraska Department of Education to test language proficiency is the English Language Development Assessment, ELDA.
-Developed by a consortium of states, the test, given in the spring, is administered through the services of Measurement, Inc. All students designated as Limited English Proficient (LEP) on NSSRS, must participate in ELDA testing.
-The ELDA 2014 testing window is February 10 to March 21, 2014.
+The test provided by the Nebraska Department of Education to test English language proficiency is the ELDA.
+Developed by a consortium of states, the test, given in the spring, and is administered through the services of Measurement, Inc. All students designated as Limited English Proficient (LEP) on NSSRS, must participate in ELDA testing.
+The ELDA 2015 testing window is February 9-March 20, 2015.

-It is important to note that the purpose of this test is to determine language proficiency, not the proficiency on reading standards.
+It is important to note that the purpose of this test is to determine English language proficiency, not proficiency on reading standards.

-Students eligible for alternate assessments for NeSA (NeSA-AAR, AAM, AAS, and local Writing) should attempt to take sections of ELDA that are deemed appropriate.
+Students eligible for alternate assessments for NeSA (NeSA-AAR, AAM, AAS, and local Writing) should attempt to take the sections of ELDA that are deemed appropriate.

-g.
+h.
 AMAOs (Annual Measurable Achievement Objectives)

 NCLB requires that an additional accountability decision be applied to the performance and progress of those students learning the English language.
-This required Title III decision known as meeting the Annual Measurable Achievement Objectives (AMAOs) is applied to all districts and Title III consortia.
+This required Title III decision known as meeting the Annual Measurable Achievement Objectives (AMAOs) is applied to all Title III districts and consortia.
 This accountability decision is based upon: